luklopdev/Katharsis.Http/README.md

 #### Custom body serialization

 Sometimes you need to serialize your HTTP body content in a specific way.
 Katharsis.Http allows you to do that. `KatharsisClient` object contains property called `Serializer` that implements `ISerializer` interface.
-You can change implementation of that property by creating you own class that will ipmlement such interface e.g.:
+You can change implementation of that property by creating your own class that will ipmlement such interface e.g.:

 ```
 using Katharsis.Http.Interfaces;